On This Page

 Most "bad therapists" aren't bad people.
 They're just not as good as they need to be at their jobs to not do harm.

 To do their jobs well, therapists have to figure out how to guide you toward your own innate wisdom.
 When a therapist has the patience to let you realize things for yourself, it allows your insights to have a deep and lasting healing effect.
-It’s so easy to get any part of this process wrong.

 The most important skill a therapist can have is empathy.
 Without it, a therapist won't be able to understand or connect to you enough to help you.